KoBrand/Realtime_Pi/README.md

 However, to realize an interconnected realtime system, my opinion is, that not only the devices need to be real-time capable but also the network communication protocols.
 Also, real-time is often misunderstood.
 The common understanding of the work real-time is "really fast".
 The true deffinition, however, is that a task can bee realized (computed) under any circumstances in a certain time frame.
 Moreover, the classic Ethernet network, such systems usually operate on, is not real-time capable.
 If too many tasks are requested from I device, either the latency will increase or the task will be dropped and data-loss can be a consequence.
 To address this problem Load-balancing needs to be addresses.
 That means that any device must be able to compute any task, no matter where the request its originated from.

-Summing up, To achieve real-time applications not only the devices need to be real-time capable.
-The hole system needs to be real-time capable and the system needs to smartly manage the requested tasks.
+Summing up, oo achieve real-time applications not only the devices need to be real-time capable, furthermore, the hole system needs to be real-time capable and the system needs to smartly manage the requested tasks.

 My approach to address these problems:
 1. Creating a real-time Linux system which can solve a number tasks under any circumstance